konsulting/porter/README.md

 Xdebug is set up for use with PHPSTORM, and on demand - you can use an extension such as Xdebug helper in Chrome to send the Cookie required to activate a debugging session ([Jetbrains article](https://confluence.jetbrains.com/display/PhpStorm/Configure+Xdebug+Helper+for+Chrome+to+be+used+with+PhpStorm)).

+## Browser Testing

+We like [Laravel Dusk](https://laravel.com/docs/5.6/dusk), and also help with [Orchestra Testbench Dusk](https://github.com/orchestral/testbench-dusk) for package development.
+Porter provides a browser container with Chrome and Chromedriver for browser testing.

+The browser container can be turned on and off (default on), in case it is not required.

+- `porter browser:on`
+- `porter browser:off`

+Notes for your test setup...

+ - Dusk and Testbench Dusk use a PHP based server running from the command line.
+With Porter, the server must be run at 0.0.0.0:8000 for it to be available to the browser container
+ - The remote web-driver must point to the browser container at `http://browser:9515`
+ - The url for testing needs to be the hostname of the PHP CLI container (where the tests are running) - which can be retrieved through `getenv('HOSTNAME')`
+ - Finally, we need to add `--no-sandbox` to the options for Chrome and it should run '--headless'.

 ## Tweaking things

 As Porter is based on Docker, it is easy to add new containers as required or to adjust the way the existing containers are built.